 Note: The itineraries presented are subject to modification due to water levels, closures because of public holidays or other uncontrollable factors.
 Every effort will be made to operate programs as planned, but changes may still be necessary throughout the cruise.
 This day-to-day schedule is subject to change.
 Your final day-to-day schedule will be provided onboard on the first day of your cruise.

 Day 1: Beijing

 Arrive at the Beijing Airport.
 If your cruise/tour package includes a group arrival transfer or if you have purchased a private arrival transfer, you will be greeted by a Uniworld representative and transferred to the opulent Ritz-Carlton Beijing.

 Day 2: Beijing

 The political and cultural capital of China and home to more than 20 million people, Beijing exemplifies everything visitors find most intoxicating about China.
 Ancient monuments contrast with modern high-rises, and traditional crafts flourish alongside international businesses.
 Exquisite art, stunning UNESCO sites, serene parks and teeming streets all contribute to the unique flavor of this astonishing city.

 The Imperial heritage of China’s capital—Tiananmen Square, the Forbidden City and Peking Duck lunch with afternoon Temple of Heaven visit and Tai Chi class

-Certain images immediately spring to mind when you think of China.
-Pandas.
-The Great Wall.
-Believe it or not, both of these are on today’s agenda.
-The pandas are on view at the Beijing Zoo—you’ll also experience a traditional teahouse and a rickshaw ride through the city’s ancient hutongs, where you’ll enjoy lunch.
+Certain images immediately spring to mind when you think of China; looming largest is, of course, the Great Wall, which you will visit today.
+You’ll also experience a traditional teahouse and a rickshaw ride through the city’s ancient hutongs, where you’ll enjoy lunch.

 Culture, history and intrigue: hutongs, teahouse and the Great Wall